 This strategy will contribute to the achievement of the stakeholder participation category credits that are outlined in the ISCA technical manual v1.2.
 This category focuses on developing a strategic and planned approach to stakeholder participation, which is addressed by this Strategy.

-This project will achieve a minimum 'excellent' ISCA rating for both 'Design' and 'As built'.
-The Inland Rail Stakeholder Engagement team will work closely with the Inland Rail Sustainability Manager and the Construction Contractor team to achieve these requirements for the N2NS project.
+The project is targeting a minimum 'excellent' ISCA rating for both 'Design' and 'As Built'.
+The Inland Rail Stakeholder Engagement team will work closely with the Inland Rail Sustainability Manager and the Construction Contractor team to achieve these requirements for the project.
 The targets and how this strategy support the achievement of these targets is outlined in the table below.

 As part of the construction monthly reporting process, the Construction Contractor will provide an update to Inland Rail on the status of the ISCA credits.
 It will also outline any risks to the credits or any opportunities to go beyond initial credit targets.
 All relevant construction management plans will incorporate ISCA requirements.
-The project's sustainability management plan will outline the approach to achieve the 'excellent' rating and highlight key activities that will be undertaken to create a culture of sustainability.
+Inland Rail will engage an independent auditor to audit the project against the ISCA stakeholder engagement criteria annually once construction commences.

-Table 13 - Addressing ISCA stakeholder engagement requirements
+Table 15 - Addressing ISCA stakeholder engagement requirements

-ISCA C REDIT APPROACH ISCA LEVEL Sta-1 Stakeholder Engagement Strategy This Communication Strategy Level 1 Sta-2 Level of Engagement At a minimum there are the following negotiable items on the N2NS project: Private Property Access - Collaborate: Inland Rail will not enter private property without agreement from the landowner.
-Where Inland Rail does enter private property, the areas that are used will be decided in collaboration with the landowner.
-Visual Impacts - Involve: Where residents are identified as potentially highly impacted, Inland Rail will work with them to develop a solution.
-Level Crossings - Involve: Inland Rail will not relocate, move or modify a level crossing without coming to an agreement with a landowner first.
-Level 2 Sta-3 Effective Communication Inland Rail will provide the community with information: in a timely manner that supports community participation is meaningful and relevant is accessible.
+ISCA C CREDIT APPROACH ISCA LEVEL Sta-1 Stakeholder Engagement Strategy This Communication Strategy Level 1 Sta-2 Level of Engagement At a minimum there are the following negotiable items on the N2NS project: • Private Property Access - Collaborate: Inland Rail will not enter private property without agreement from the landowner.
+Where Inland Rail does enter private property, the areas that are used will be decided in collaboration withthe landowner. • Visual Impacts - Involve: Where residents are identified aspotentially highly impacted, Inland Rail will work with them to develop a solution. • Level Crossings - Involve: Inland Rail will not relocate, move or modify a level crossing without coming to an agreement with a landowner first.
+Level 3 Sta-3 Effective Communication Inland Rail will provide the community with information: • in a timely manner • that supports community participation • is meaningful and relevant • is accessible.
 The activities to be undertaken are outlined in Section 8 of this Strategy.
 The activities and applicable documentation will be verified using an independent reviewer to determine the overall effectiveness.
+Level 2

-Level 2 Sta-4 Addressing Community Concerns Inland Rail has already gathered a significant amount of feedback from stakeholders during the design phase of the N2NS project.
+Sta-4 Addressing Community Concerns Inland Rail has already gathered a significant amount of feedback from stakeholders during the design phase of the N2NS project.
 During the construction phase stakeholders concerns and feedback will be considered.
 Level 2